ransome1/sleek/CONTRIBUTING.md

 We welcome pull requests for bug fixes, enhancements, or new features.
 To contribute code, please follow these steps:

-1. Fork the repository and create a new branch for your feature or bug fix.
+1. Fork the repository and create a new branch based on the `main` branch.
 2. Make your changes in the new branch, adhering to the [coding guidelines](#coding-guidelines).
-3. Write tests using [Jest](https://jestjs.io/) to cover your changes.
+3. Write tests using [vitest](https://vitest.dev/guide/) to cover your changes.
 4. Ensure that your code and tests pass by running `npm run test`.
 5. Commit your changes using [proper commit guidelines](#commit-guidelines).
 6. Push your branch to your forked repository.